GPhMorin/GenLib.jl/docs/src/tutorials.md

 ### Pairwise Coefficient

-Let's take one of the siblings above for example.
+Let's take the two siblings above for example.

 ```@example
 import GenLib as gen